ecmwf/earthkit-transforms/docs/source/concepts/temporal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-The temporal module provides a full set of entry points for computing the discrete Fourier Transform (FFT) of a data object along its time dimension.
+The temporal module provides a full set of entry points for computing the discrete Fourier Transform, by means of a fast Fourier transform (FFT), of a data object along its time dimension.
 These are ``xarray`` wrappers for the functions in the ``fft`` extension of the Python array API standard.
 As with the other temporal methods, the time dimension is automatically detected from the metadata of the data object and can be overridden with the `time_dim` parameter.

 The transforms are implemented using the Python array API standard, applying the corresponding methods of the array namespace of the input data.
 This means the computation runs on the native